nucypher/nucypher/docs/source/guides/ursula_configuration_guide.rst

     - Minimum password length is 16 characters
     - Do not use a password that you use anywhere else
-    - Your password may be displayed in logs or other recorded output.
     - Security audits are ongoing on this codebase.
 For now, treat it as un-audited.

-5. Connect to a Federation
+5. Connect to a fleet

 .. code:: bash